Prag8855/aab/content/glossary/Chancenkarte.md

     guides/german-visa-health-insurance.md
 ---

-The opportunity card (*Chancenkarte*) is a type of [[National Visa]].
-It allows you to stay in Germany for 12 months to [find a job](/guides/find-a-job-in-berlin).
+The opportunity card (*Chancenkarte*) is a [[National Visa]].
+It allows you to come to Germany to [look for a job](/guides/find-a-job-in-berlin).
 It mostly replaces the [job seeker visa](/glossary/Job%20seeker%20visa).

+With an opportunity card, you can...

+- Come to Germany to look for a job
+- Stay in Germany for up to 12 months
+- Work for up to 20 hours per week[^1]

-The opportunity card lets you work 20 hours per week while you look for a full time job.[^1] To work full time, you must get a [work visa](/glossary/Work%20Visa) or a [[Blue Card]].
+You must apply for an opportunity card at the *[[Ausländerbehörde]]*, or at the German embassy or consulate in your home country.
+After you find a job, you must convert your opportunity card to a [work visa](/glossary/Work%20Visa) or a [[Blue Card]].

 The opportunity card does not allow self-employment, but you can convert it to a [freelance visa](/glossary/Freelance%20visa).[^2]

-You must apply for a job seeker visa at the German embassy or consulate in your home country.

 **[How to apply for an opportunity card ➞](/guides/residence-permit#how-to-get-a-residence-permit)**